Condensation and damp can damage your health and your property so it’s essential that you tackle the problem as soon as you spot the first signs.

 How to treat condensation

-Condensation is typically a symptom of high humidity, and it may be possible to solve the problem by simply opening your windows regularly.
+Condensation is typically a symptom of high humidity, and by simply opening your windows regularly, you could have found the easiest condensation solution.
 If the extra water vapour in the air is caused by human habits, such as washing, cooking and breathing, or lack of ventilation, then a change in behaviour may be sufficient condensation solutions: they can put an end the problem and prevent it coming back.
 It is generally easier to automate solutions – such as installing windows with trickle venting or automatic extractor fans in the kitchen and bathroom and if the problem is extensive then consulting a condensation specialist may be required.
 However, if condensation is caused by rising or penetrating damp then these methods will be insufficient.

 How to treat damp